smeevil/set_locale/README.md

 When someone uses a url with no locale prefix, and their browser contains an accept-language string that contains a supported locale they will be redirect to that : ```http://www.example.org/foo/bar/baz``` they will be redirected to ```http://www.example.org/nl-nl/foo/bar/baz```

+## With a locale cookie

+When you have setup a locale cookie, the locale from the cookie will have precedence over default locale and locale from accept language header.

 ## Setup